appsmithorg/appsmith-docs/website/docs/reference/widgets/progress.md

 ---
 # Progress

-This page provides information on using the Progress, which allows users to visualize the progress of certain user-performed or system-triggered actions.
+This page provides information on using the Progress widget, which is used to visualize the progression of specific operations and user or system-triggered actions.

 <VideoEmbed host="youtube" videoId="Yg1Pfy7uc1s" title="How to use Progress Widget" caption="How to use Progress Widget"/>